Mubashrah-wq/Open-Data-for-Schools/README.md

 Password: Odws_school2021.

 Upload the database file on localhost/phpmyadmin.
-Run the SQL query under your database.
+Run the SQL query stated in file Sql_query.docx.
 Open the config file, and check the follwoing:

 /** MySQL database username */ define( 'DB_USER', 'root' );